HDFGroup/h5pyd/docs/high/group.rst

     Like :class:`SoftLink`, only they specify a filename in addition to a path.
 See :ref:`group_extlinks`.

-    :param filename:    Name of the file to which the link points
+    :param filename:    Path to the domain to which the link points
     :type filename:     String

-    :param path:        Path to the object in the external file.
+    :param path:        Path to the object in the external domain.
     :type path:         String

     .. attribute:: filename